AMMorsy/anonymous-chat/README.md

 Anon-Chat

 Anon-Chat is a lightweight, terminal-style anonymous chat application built with Node.js and Socket.IO.
-Users interact exclusively through typed commands inside a browser-based terminal interface.
+Users interact with the system exclusively through typed commands inside a browser-based terminal interface.

-The system is designed for simplicity, anonymity, and fast deployment.

-Overview

-Anon-Chat provides real-time chat rooms without user accounts, cookies, or persistent storage.
+The project is intentionally minimal, transparent, and easy to reason about.

+What This Project Is

+Anon-Chat provides:

+Anonymous real-time chat

+No accounts

+No cookies

+No sessions

+No database (development mode)

+No frontend framework

-Rooms exist only in memory (development mode) and are destroyed when the server restarts.
+Rooms exist in memory and are destroyed when the server restarts.

-The project intentionally avoids frameworks on the frontend and databases on the backend to keep the architecture transparent and easy to extend.

-Core Features

-Anonymous chat (no login, no identity)

-Terminal-style web interface

-Real-time messaging via WebSockets

-Command-based interaction model

-In-memory room management (DEV mode)

-Works behind Nginx and Cloudflare

-HTTPS-ready

-PM2 process management
+How Users Interact

+There are no buttons and no UI controls.
+Everything happens through typed commands.

-User Commands
+Available Commands

-Users interact with the system using slash commands.

 /help
 /create <room-name>
 /join <room-code>